queryverse/Query.jl/docs/src/experimental.md

 to each element of the `source` before that element is placed into a group, i.e. this is a projection function.

+The return value of `@groupby` is an iterable of groups.
+Each group is itself a collection of data rows, and has a `key` field that is equal to the value the rows were grouped by.
+Often the next step in the pipeline will be to use `@map` with a function that acts on each group, summarizing it in a new data row.

 ### The `@orderby`, `@orderby_descending`, `@thenby` and `@thenby_descending` command

 There are four commands that are used to sort data.
 Any sorting has to